 For agricultural domestic support, a 20 per cent reduction from the base period was agreed in the Uruguay Round.
-The reduction rate agreed for developing countries was two-thirds of 20 per cent (i.e. 13.3 per cent).
+The reduction rate agreed for developing countries was twothirds of 20 per cent (i.e. 13.3 per cent).
 Also, Article 6.4 of the Agreement on Agriculture provides for a 5 per cent de minimis level for developed countries and a 10 per cent level for developing countries.
 Members are not required to include de minimis levels in the calculation of their current total AMS (Aggregate Measurement of Support) and are not required to reduce domestic support not exceeding such levels.
 Bulgaria had substantial domestic support measures when it was negotiating its accession, and it committed to reducing domestic support by 76 per cent in two years.
 This rate is substantially higher than the rate agreed to in the Uruguay Round.
 Kyrgyzstan and Estonia committed to set a de minimis level at 5 per cent.
-Latvia also committed to set its level at 5 per cent after a four-year transition period.
-(During the transition period, the rate is 8 per cent.)
+Latvia also committed to set its level at 5 per cent.)
 These commitments are comparable to those made by developed countries.
 Jordan agreed to reduce its AMS by 13.3 per cent over seven years from the date of accession.